Customer Satisfaction (CSAT)

 As companies build time-series data for this metric, it should be aligned with operational and financial metrics for the relevant product and/or service area, to create a holistic view of overall performance.

-Use it when you need to measure specific products or service experiences (ie, onboarding, customer support, new product usage).
+When to use it Use it when you need to measure specific products or service experiences (ie, onboarding, customer support, new product usage).

-This metric is most often gathered through a regular voice of customer survey.
+How to gather it This metric is most often gathered through a regular voice of customer survey.

 If it is focused on a specific experience, surveys should be triggered by completion of that experience, and survey content limited to questions relevant to that particular experience.